 The members of the Closeness Project are interested in exploring the idea of "closeness" as a field of inquiry in the humanities.

-Our current team is Vincent Barletta (faculty chair), Jaih Hunter-Hill, Friederike Knuepling, and Tom Winterbottom.
+Our current team is Vincent Barletta (faculty chair), Patty Hamilton, Jaih Hunter-Hill, and Friederike Knuepling.
 We exist thanks to a generous grant from the Research Unit of Stanford's Division of Literatures, Cultures, and Languages.

 - Departments & Centers

 - BiblioTech Program

 - Center for Medieval and Early Modern Studies